 - a) a medical practitioner;

 - b) a health practitioner; or

-- c) any person who is practising in a recognised healthcare vocation in Australia where he or she is not required to be registered.
+- c) any person who is practising in a recognised healthcare vocation in Australia where they are not required to be registered.

 Injurious falsehood

 A false publication or publications made maliciously by a person or entity which is disparaging of the products, services or business practices of another person or entity.